 The National Friends Panel is there to provide collegial support and practice advice to members of the legal profession from other members of the legal profession.

 You can ask the Panel for situational advice on:

-National Friends Panel members will listen to you on a completely confidential basis.
-They may be able to draw on their own experience to suggest a way to approach the issues which are troubling you, or they may be able to refer you to someone else.
-You will definitely have someone who wants to listen and to discuss things.
-The Panel members are not there to judge you – and they are not going to provide you with free legal advice.
+National Friends Panel members will listen to you confidentially.
+They may be able to draw on their own experience to suggest a way to approach the issues you are experiencing, or they may be able to refer you to someone else.
+You will have someone who wants to listen and to discuss things.
+Panel members are not there to judge you.
+They will not provide free legal advice.

 If you are interested in joining the National Friends Panel, complete the registration form.